swainechen/chenlab-training/sysadmin/AMI-cleaning.md

 history -c
 exit
 ```
-- Remove authorized keys and history for ubuntu - check for other files too
+- Remove authorized keys and history for ubuntu - check for other files too - careful, this will prevent any further logins to this machine
 ```
 shred -u .ssh/*
 shred -u .*history .*hsts .gitconfig .lesshst .viminfo .sudo_as_admin_successful